 |Cecil Ryan, SJ|

 In fact, Ryan’s term had already been extended a year to oversee the completion of the new College.
 The new Provincial Superior, Father George F. Gordon, obtained further permission to delay the announcement of the new rector until after the opening ceremony, because Pocock wanted Ryan remain in office until that event took place.
 In a report to the General, Gordon described the October 1958 inauguration as “a very notable event in the history of Catholic education in Canada.”

 In 1964, the High School relocated to its a new building of its own, taking with it the painting which Pius XII gave Archbishop Sinnott for Saint Paul’s.
 Originally displayed in the main foyer, it has since been moved to the entrance of the new chapel.
-Bartolommeo della Porta’s renaissance original was hidden away in the bowels of the Vatican Museums, and has never been since.
+Bartolommeo della Porta’s renaissance original was hidden away in the bowels of the Vatican Museums, and has never been seen since.
 Documents pertaining to the Winnipeg copy were discovered in the Vatican Apostolic (formerly know as the “Secret”) Archive, only weeks after the papers on Saint Paul’s were unearthed in ARSI.

 Father Holland’s Corner